h-yung/website-cafe/README.md

 ## How it's made
 **Tech used:** HTML, CSS, JavaScript.

-The initial site was built off another developer's templates, which were complicated to debug and likely built before some current CSS behaviors/capabilities became available.
+The initial site was built off another developer's templates, which were complicated to debug and likely predated some current CSS behaviors/capabilities became available.

 I built the next (current) version from the ground up to be a lightweight, static website that would meet the need just as well, taking advantage of what modern CSS can offer for enhancements.